The four phases of your menstrual cycle

 Stage 1: Menstruation

-For most folks assigned female at birth, menstruation lasts around 4 to 5 days or up to 7 days.((CDC.
-(2015, August 28).
-Heavy Menstrual Bleeding | CDC.
-Centers for Disease Control and Prevention.
-Retrieved from cdc.gov/ncbddd/blooddisorders/women/menorrhagia.html)) During this stage, you’re likely to feel a bit more physically fatigued than usual; some studies also suggest that exercise performance may be slightly reduced.((Pallavi, L. (2017, February 1).
-Assessment of Musculoskeletal Strength and Levels of Fatigue during Different Phases of Menstrual Cycle in Young Adults.
-PubMed Central (PMC).
-Retrieved from ncbi.nlm.nih.gov/pmc/articles/PMC5376807/)) To cope with cramps, bloating, and other not-so-fun side effects, we suggest practicing a little extra self-care during this phase: Take a hot bath, enjoy your favorite warm beverage, or try out some yoga poses to stretch out achy muscles.
+For most folks assigned female at birth, menstruation lasts around 4 to 5 days or up to 7 days.5 During this stage, you’re likely to feel a bit more physically fatigued than usual; some studies also suggest that exercise performance may be slightly reduced.6 To cope with cramps, bloating, and other not-so-fun side effects, we suggest practicing a little extra self-care during this phase: Take a hot bath, enjoy your favorite warm beverage, or try out some yoga poses to stretch out achy muscles.

 Stage 2: The Follicular Phase

 But first, what’s a follicle?
 In the ovary, you will find small sacs of fluid called follicles.
 Each follicle contains one developing egg.
-During the follicular phase, the pituitary gland ups its production of follicle-stimulating hormone (FSH), stimulating the growth of anywhere from 3 to 30 follicles.
-As the phase continues on (it lasts for about 13-14 days, including the days you were on your period) levels of FSH drop off, and only one follicle (dominant follicle) will continue to grow.
-At this point, an increase in estrogen levels prompts other follicles in the ovary to break down; meanwhile, the lining of the uterus thickens once again in preparation to receive an egg.((Knudtson, J., Knudtson, M., McLaughlin, U. E., Health, U. T., & Science Apr.
-(2019, April 1).
-Menstrual Cycle – Women’s Health Issues.
-Merck Manuals Consumer Version.
-Retrieved from merckmanuals.com/home/women-s-health-issues/biology-of-the-female-reproductive-system/menstrual-cycle))
+During the follicular phase, the pituitary gland ups its production of follicle-stimulating hormone (FSH), stimulating the follicular growth of anywhere from 3 to 30 follicles.
+As the phase continues (it lasts for about 13-14 days, including the number of days you were on your period) levels of FSH drop off, and only one follicle (dominant follicle) will continue to grow.
+At this point, an increase in estrogen levels prompts other follicles in the ovary to break down; meanwhile, the lining of your uterus thickens once again in preparation to receive an egg.4

 Stage 3: Ovulation

 Ovulation: you’ve probably heard of this phase!
-It marks the release of an egg from an ovary, a process that takes place once luteinizing hormone and follicle-stimulating hormone levels have surged.
-The ovulatory phase only lasts for about 16 to 32 hours, ending as soon as the egg has been released.
-If you’re trying for a baby, it’s best to have intercourse 1-3 days before ovulation so that sperm is already present in the reproductive tract when the egg is released.((Knudtson, J., Knudtson, M., McLaughlin, U. E., Health, U. T., & Science Apr.
-(2019, April 1).
-Menstrual Cycle – Women’s Health Issues.
-Merck Manuals Consumer Version.
-Retrieved from merckmanuals.com/home/women-s-health-issues/biology-of-the-female-reproductive-system/menstrual-cycle))
+It marks the release of the egg from an ovary, a process that takes place once luteinizing hormone and follicle-stimulating hormone levels have surged.
+The ovulatory phase only lasts for about 16 to 32 hours, ending as soon as the mature egg has been released.
+If you’re trying for a baby, it’s best to have intercourse 1-3 days before ovulation so that sperm is already present in the reproductive tract when the egg is released.
+4

 Some individuals may notice a slight twinge of pain during ovulation, known as mittelschmerz (try saying that four times fast).
 Weirdly enough, the actual cause of this pain is unknown, but it’s completely normal.
-On the bright side, it’s also common to experience an increased sex drive and boost in sexual desire before and during ovulation1— just make sure to use contraception if you aren’t trying to get pregnant!
+On the bright side, it’s also common to experience an increased sex drive and boost in sexual desire before and during ovulation 7— just make sure to use contraception if you aren’t trying to get pregnant!

 Stage 4: The Luteal Phase

-• Body temperature increases slightly
+• Basal body temperature increases slightly

 • The endometrium thickens, filling up with lots of fluids and nutrients that the potential embryo would need